uhmpasterig/unluac-54/README.md

 ## ❓Usage
 ### 1.)
-ctrl c + ctrl v your luac into the dir and rename it to input.luac
+ctrl c + ctrl v your luac FILE into the dir and rename it to input.luac

 ### 2.)
 run decompile.bat